open-telemetry/oteps/text/0250-Composite_Samplers.md

 ### Conjunction

 `Conjunction` is a composite sampler which takes two Samplers (delegates) as the arguments.
 These delegate samplers will be hereby referenced as First and Second.
+This kind of composition forms conditional chaining of both samplers.

 Upon invocation of its `shouldSample` method, the Conjunction sampler MUST invoke `shouldSample` method on the First sampler, passing the same arguments as received, and examine the received sampling Decision.
 Upon receiving `DROP` or `RECORD_ONLY` decision it MUST return the SamplingResult from the First sampler, and it MUST NOT proceed with querying the Second sampler.
 If the sampling decision from the First sampler is `RECORD_AND_SAMPLE`, the Conjunction sampler MUST invoke `shouldSample` method on the Second sampler, effectively passing the `TraceState` received from the First sampler as the parent trace state.
 If the sampling Decision from the Second sampler is `RECORD_AND_SAMPLE`, the Conjunction sampler MUST return a `SamplingResult` which is constructed as follows: